NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

   module provides jsx/tsx support.
 This is a step of cleaning up the Typescript module for the future.

+- Removed `vim.languages.<lang>.format.package` options across 20 languages.
+  Support for custom formatter packages is dropped; use `vim.formatter.conform-nvim.setupOpts.formatters.<name>.command` to customize the formatter binary instead.

+- Renamed `ruff-check` formatter to `ruff-fix`.

+- Renamed `denofmt`/`deno_fmt` formatters to `deno`.

+- `prettierd` formatter is dropped entirely in the last few modules, use `prettier` instead.

 [dathegreat](https://github.com/dathegreat):

 - Haskell LSP now defaults to haskell-language-server, haskell-tools based LSP